makspaderin/mv_assignment/README.md

 ### If you're running web version from Heroku

-Then you just need installed browser and Internet connection
+Then you just need installed browser and Internet connection.

 ### If you're running local version from source files